THIS ARTICLE INCLUDES A FREE PRINTABLE

 7. Model It

-There are few better ways of helping your child accept feedback than modeling the behaviour.
+There are few better ways of helping your child accept feedback than modelling the behaviour.
 If getting feedback is tricky for you, keep the practice fun!

 Afterwards, discuss how their feedback made YOU feel.
 Acknowledge it’s difficult to hear harsh things about our own work.
-At the same time, if people say our work is good when it really isn’t, it ruins the opportunity to learn and improve.
+Simultaneously, if people say our work is good when it isn’t, it ruins the opportunity to learn and improve.